anowii/DigitalDetectives/CONFIG.md

 ```

 ## Virtual Enviroment
-You are going to want to replicate the enviroment that our program has been run in, the simplest way to do this is by downloading the code from (link to code) and open the code folder with vscode.
-The folder will contain a text file called `requirements.txt` which you will use to set up the enviroment.
-The text file ensures you have the exact same versions of the packages and dependencies as us.
+To replicate the environment our program was run in, download the code from (link to code) and open the code folder with VS Code.
+Inside, you'll find a file called `requirements.txt`, which you can use to set up the environment.
+This file ensures you have the exact same versions of packages and dependencies as we do.

 ### Recreate the Virtual Environment on Another Machine (Windows):
 **1. Create a Virtual Environment:**